 Grand river is 40 miles north of Kalamazoo.
 This is by far the largest river that empties into Lake Michigan, having no less than two fathoms water on the bar at its mouth.
 It is the only safe shelter for large vessels on the east shore south of the Manitou islands.
 Of course, I did not hesitate to report in favor of a light here.
 My examinations here were of a limited nature, but I am inclined to think a small amount would make this by far the best harbor on Lake Michigan.
+The channel at the mouth only requires to be straightened a little so as to render it more easy of entrance.

 The stone used to complete the dwelling and tower was quarried in Green Bay, while the stone steps came from Cleveland.
-Having heard of the unfavorable report of Lieutenant Homans, the leading citizens of Grand Haven sent a letter to Trueman Lyon in October, 1838, stating that the materials used were of good quality and the work was done in a “very permanent and substantial manner.”
+Having heard of the unfavorable report of Lieutenant Homans, the leading citizens of Grand Haven sent a letter to Trueman Lyon in October, 1838, stating that the materials used were of good quality and the work was done in a very permanent and substantial manner.
 These citizens and Mr. Lyon noted, however, that much of the bank in front of the lighthouse had been washed away and that during storms the water came within thirty feet of the structures.

 Work on a replacement lighthouse commenced in 1854 on a bluff above the original site, and the light was placed in operation the following year.
 The lighthouse consisted of a circular tower attached to a six-room, one-and-a-half-story dwelling, both of which were built of rubblestone.
 The tower stood just over twenty-four feet tall, but the bluff gave the light a focal plane of seventy feet above the lake.
-A bull’s-eye panel revolved around the fixed fourth-order lens in the lantern room to produce a white flash every ninety seconds.
+A bulls-eye panel revolved around the fixed fourth-order lens in the lantern room to produce a white flash every ninety seconds.

 A second assistant keeper was assigned to the station in 1876 to help with the added responsibility of running the steam fog signal.
 In 1883 and again in 1885, the light and fog signal were moved lakeward as the pier was extended.
 During a ferocious gale on December 9, 1886, the beacon was forced twelve feet backward, crushing the elevated walk behind it.
 The outer end of the crib settled so that it was below lake level, and the fog signal house was slightly damaged.